huggingface/diffusers/src/diffusers/schedulers/README.md

 - Schedulers are the algorithms to use diffusion models in inference as well as for training.
 They include the noise schedules and define algorithm-specific diffusion steps.
 - Schedulers can be used interchangeable between diffusion models in inference to find the preferred trade-off between speed and generation quality.
-- Schedulers are available in numpy, but can easily be transformed into PyTorch.
+- Schedulers are available in PyTorch and Jax.

 ## API